 While Perth isn’t exactly a sprawling urban city centre like Sydney or Melbourne, the city does have its own charm.
 Perth is a great destination to experience the whole of Australia in a nutshell – the skyscrapers in the Central Business District (CBD) provide a big city vibe, while the beautiful Swan River and pristine surrounding beaches offer a glimpse of the natural beauty that Australia is often associated with.
 And that’s not to mention Perth’s own identifiers as well, like their vibrant indigenous art scene.

 Photo: Aloft Perth

 You can’t go wrong with Aloft Perth (27 Rowe Avenue. +618 6147 2468).
-This newly opened hotel with 224 guestrooms manages to capture the best of both worlds by combining the functionality of a business stay with the relaxed charm of a boutique hotel – from high-speed internet and meeting rooms equipped with the latest technology to bright open spaces and plenty of natural light (which give the hotel a very laidback atmosphere), you can find everything you’d need or want for a comfortable stay here.
+This relatively new hotel with 224 guestrooms captures the best of both worlds by combining the functionality of a business stay with the relaxed charm of a boutique hotel – from high-speed internet and meeting rooms equipped with the latest technology to bright open spaces and plenty of natural light (which give the hotel a very laidback atmosphere), you can find everything you’d need or want for a comfortable stay here.
 The walls are decorated with art that’s specially commissioned from West Australian artists, adding a bit of local identity to the space.

 The hotel also features a swimming pool and a 24-hour gym with state-of-the-art equipment.
 And while staying here, we recommend dining at Springs Kitchen, the hotel’s in-house restaurant that takes full advantage of Perth’s fresh produce and utilising them in their modern Australian dishes.